+Text description provided by the architects.
 The project is situated on Tautra island in Trondheimsfjorden.
 It is a new monastery for 18 nuns, complete with a small church and all the facilities needed to make a living, as areas for production and so on.

 The original programme has been reduced with around 30% by eliminating almost all the corridors in the project.
 This has been possible by analyzing the way the monastery works.
 Usually all the nuns are assembled together when in one of the four important rooms.

 This also implies that there is need for both some architectural freedom for each room, and for daylight to each room as the main layout is horizontal.